Resources for Palestinian media

 THIS PAGE IS UNDER CONSTRUCTION.
 If you know of resources for Palestinian media that are not yet listed here, please share your information

-The Journalists in Distress (JiD) Network is a network of media freedom organisations which provide direct assistance to journalists and media workers who are at risk because of their work.
+The (JiD) Network is a network of media freedom organisations which provide direct assistance to journalists and media workers who are at risk because of their work.

 It is an informal forum for sharing information on journalists in distress and developing joint initiatives for emergency response.
 It was formed in 2006 to allow international organisations with freedom of expression mandates to more easily discuss specific cases, coordinate joint efforts, and avoid duplication.

-For assistance, visit the JiD website to find the relevant member organisation that can provide the help you need.
+For assistance, visit the to find the relevant member organisation that can provide the help you need.
 Many of JiD members are featured in the resources listed in this Guide.

 the victims of violence connected with their reporting to obtain appropriate medical care